 This is a UNIQUE OPPORTUNITY for the traditional rehabilitation, mental health, or psychology student.
 The Clubhouse model is a highly successful evidence-based model in a not-so-traditional setting.
 The nature of a clubhouse is ‘you never know where the day will take you’.

-Interns are responsible for helping GOC members in coordinating daily on site meals, picture-taking, video and other media projects, producing a newsletter and arts/literary magazine, promoting health and wellness, walking our beautiful fitness trail, organizing social activities and fundraising, as well as over-seeing basic financial record keeping activities.
+Interns are responsible for helping GOC members in coordinating daily on site meals, picture-taking, video and other media projects, producing a newsletter, posting to social media, promoting health and wellness, walking our beautiful neighborhood, organizing social activities and fundraising, as well as over-seeing basic financial record keeping activities.
 Interns assist in all aspects of the work, working side by side with members (and staff) to ensure that tasks are complete in helping run the Clubhouse.
 Interns can also assist in client job development (filling out applications, guidance in writing resumes, conducting mock interviews), and job placement (working side-by-side members at their place of employment in the community).
 As opportunity permits, you can assist in advocacy/case management issues such as entitlements and benefits.

 As we believe in utilizing the strengths and talents of all members and staff, we will seek out yours and we will tailor a ‘special project’ for you to work on.
 In addition, we will tap into your hobbies and passions that you can share to help run a weekly social activity which could occur evenings, weekends and holidays.